 Why go to Sierra Leone?

 Sierra Leone is a hidden gem.
-Infamous for its blood diamonds, ‘Sweet Salone’ is untouched by mass tourism, and you will feel like an early explorer in some parts of the country.
-With rainforests, mountains and beaches, there’s loads to do and discover.
-History and culture are also on offer, along with lively markets, street food and a welcoming people.
+Once infamous for its blood diamonds, ‘Sweet Salone’ remains largely untouched by mass tourism, and you will feel like an early explorer in some parts of the country.
+With rainforests, mountains, and beaches, there’s plenty to discover.
+The country also offers history and culture, lively markets, street food, and welcoming people.
 English is the official language, it’s affordable, and public transport will get you to most places.
 Sierra Leone is a place to come if you like authentic travel experiences.

 Freetown

-Central Freetown is a hive of activity.
-It’s packed with locals and congested with traffic.
+Central Freetown is a hive of activity, packed with locals and congested with traffic.
 Markets sprawl onto the streets.
 People push their trolleys and goods along the roads.
-It’s hot.
-It can be overwhelming, with people competing for your attention and a potential sale.
-But you will get used to it, and even come to enjoy it.
-For the locals, it’s all they know, this is everyday life for them.
-There’s a few points of interest in the city centre, but the main attraction here is everyday life.
-When you have had enough, wave down a KeKe, and speed off to an outer suburb.
-Within twenty minutes you can be on a beach or sitting on your balcony enjoying the view.
-There’s a couple of good day trips, and Freetown is a good base to explore the interior.
+It’s hot, chaotic, and can be overwhelming, with people competing for your attention and a potential sale.
+But you will get used to it – and may even come to enjoy it.
+For the locals, it’s all they know, this is everyday life.
+While there are a few points of interest in the city centre, the main attraction here is the rhythm of daily life.
+When you’ve had enough, wave down a KeKe and speed off to an outer suburb.
+Within twenty minutes, you can be on a beach or sitting on your balcony enjoying the view.
+Freetown also makes a great base for day trips into the interior.

 Getting to Freetown

-Freetown is easily reachable from the outer suburbs with several forms of public transport, KeKe (like a Tuk Tuk) being the quickest and cheapest option.
-It’s also reached by ferry from Lungi, across the harbour, and Conakry by sea coach express.
+Freetown is easily reachable from the surrounding suburbs, with several forms of public transport The KeKe (like a Tuk Tuk) is the quickest and cheapest option.
+You can also reach Freetown by ferry from Lungi or by sea coach express from Conakry.

 Where to stay in Freetown

 Options in central Freetown are limited and expensive.
-Your best bet is to head to one of the many surrounding suburbs such as Aberdeen, Lumley or Wilberforce.
-Here you will find local guesthouses, Airbnb’s and hotels, and things will be a little bit less hectic!
+Your best bet is to stay in one of the many surrounding suburbs, such as Aberdeen, Lumley, or Wilberforce.
+Here you will find local guesthouses, Airbnb’s, and hotels, and things will be a little bit less hectic!
 We stayed in Airbnb homes in Aberdeen and Wilberforce.
-Both areas were great and allowed us to meet locals and experience local life in different ways.
-Dusty back streets, daily street vendors, churches filled with people singing and preaching loudly.
+Both areas were great and allowed us to meet locals and experience everyday life in different ways.
+Dusty back streets, daily street vendors, and churches filled with people singing and preaching loudly.
 This is Freetown.

 Where to eat and drink in Freetown

 Women set up umbrellas and small cooking stations along the streets and at transport hubs all over Freetown and the surrounding area.
-You will find fried bananas, rice and sweet potato, along with local staples such as fufu and groundnut soup.
-If you aren’t sure what it is, just ask.
-They are happy to try and explain.
-We loved the street food here and found plenty of veggie options as well as local style restaurants.
-Supermarkets sell locally made products, including organic local coffee.
-Coffee Couriers have a great little café off Lumley Road that is worth a visit if you love coffee.
+You will find fried bananas, rice, sweet potato, and local staples like fufu and groundnut soup.
+If you’re unsure what something is, just ask – they are happy to try and explain.
+We loved the street food here and found plenty of veggie options, as well as local-style restaurants.
+Supermarkets sell locally made products, including organic coffee.
+Coffee Couriers has a great little café off Lumley Road that’s worth a visit if you love coffee.

-• Don’t miss Brimelia Vegetarian (friendly place with nice meals)
+- Don’t miss Brimelia Vegetarian (friendly place with nice local style meals)

 Things to see and do in Freetown

-Big Market – Found in central Freetown, this is where you will find clothes and souvenirs.
-Head upstairs for carvings and masks.
+Big Market Found in central Freetown, this is the place to shop for clothes and souvenirs.
+Head upstairs to browse carvings and masks.

-National Museum – A small collection of national treasures, entrance is Le100 including guide.
-Has an interesting display of items.
-The guide is knowledgeable.
+National Museum A small collection of national treasures with an interesting display of items.
+A knowledgeable guide is available to share insights.
 There’s a toilet.

-Tacugama Chimpanzee Sanctuary – A conservation project (Le150) that is well worth a visit.
-They have a challenging job of protecting the chimps in a forever shrinking area.
-The tour lasts for an hour, and you will get to see the chimps in three different enclosers at various stages of rehabilitation and release.
-It’s a thirty- minute ride out of town.
-Grab a KeKe Le80 one way.
-You can pay him to wait for you, or find another ride back at the conclusion of the tour.
-They also have accommodation.
+Tacugama Chimpanzee Sanctuary A conservation project that’s well worth a visit.
+The sanctuary faces the challenging task of protecting chimps in a forever shrinking habitat.
+The tour lasts about an hour, and you will get to see the chimps in three different enclosers at various stages of rehabilitation and release.
+The sanctuary is a 30-minute ride out of town – grab a KeKe.
+You can have the driver wait for you or arrange another ride back after the tour.
+Accommodation is also available on-site and supports the amazing work they do here.

-Bunce Island – An eerie reminder of our shameful past.
-It can be hard to reach here, and very expensive if you want to come on your own, as you will need to charter a boat.
-The best and cheapest way is to join a tour (US$80), but these only go on demand when full, so plan in advance.
-Visit Sierra Leone tours can help – www.visitsierraleone.org
+Bunce Island An eerie reminder of our shameful past.
+Reaching the island on your own can be difficult and expensive, as it requires chartering a boat.
+The best and most affordable way is to join a tour (US$80), but these only go on demand when full, so plan in advance.
+Visit Sierra Leone offer tours and useful advice – www.visitsierraleone.org

 Getting around Freetown

-KeKe is the safest and cheapest way to get anywhere.
-Le10pp for short trips, up to Le80pp for places out of town.
+The KeKe is the safest and cheapest way to get anywhere – Le10 per person for short trips, up to Le80 per person for places out of town.
 If you let the driver pick up other passengers, they will share your cost.
-Motorbike taxis are clustered together at transport hubs, and will take you anywhere in a hurry.
+Motorbike taxis are clustered at transport hubs and can take you anywhere in a hurry.
 Public vans also travel the main roads and stop at the marked bus stops.

 Tiwai Island